Los Peñasquitos Lagoon

 Los Peñasquitos Marsh Natural Preserve and Lagoon is a coastal marsh in San Diego County, California, United States situated at the northern edge of the City of San Diego, forming the natural border with Del Mar, California.
-This bar-built estuary (a lagoon separated from the ocean by a mouth bar, a typical estuary for California), previously called The Soledad Lagoon, divides a colony of the endangered Pinus torreyana on a narrow coastal strip.
-Three streams empty into the lagoon: Carroll Creek, Carmel Creek (also known as the Carmel Valley Creek), Los Peñasquitos Creek with a total drainage basin area of 95 square miles.
+This bar-built estuary divides a colony of the endangered Torrey pine on a narrow coastal strip.
+Three streams empty into the lagoon: Carroll Creek, Carmel Creek, and Los Peñasquitos Creek, with a total drainage basin area of 95 square miles.

 Names

 The name "Los Peñasquitos" is Spanish for "The Little Cliffs" or "crags".
 Previously the lagoon was also called Cordero Slough or Cordero Delta (named after late 18th century settlers), Soledad Lagoon, Torrey Pines Lagoon, and Sorrento Lagoon.

 Physical and natural aspects

 The mouth of Carmel Creek is in the northern part of the lagoon, Los Peñasquitos and Carroll creeks flow through the Los Peñasquitos Canyon and Carroll Canyon respectively, then merge in Sorrento Valley and drain into the lagoon from the south.
 Los Peñasquitos Creek has by far largest drainage area (about 70% of the total basin).
 Historically, the streams were seasonal, usually drying out in summer.
 After urbanization of the surrounding areas the streams became perennial due to the irrigation runoff with winter flows to summer flows ratio from 16:1 (Carmel Valley Creek) to 58:1 (Los Peñasquitos).

 The wetlands inside the lagoon are spread over about 500 acres.